waymanbell/dnd5ecampmanager/README.md

 !goaway - Disconnects the bot

-!roll AdB - Rolls A-quanity of B-sided dice, displays the rolls and the total.
+!roll AdB - Rolls A-quantity of B-sided dice, displays the rolls and the total.

 !roll AdB-C - As above, subtracts C-modifier from total